aharon1mir/Encrypt-Decrypt-text-files/README.md

-# Encrypt-text-files
+# Encrypt\Decrypt-text-files
-python (3) script for encrypt text files
+for Encrypt or Decrypt text files using python(3)